stephantul/ruly/README.md

 The binary automaton evolves by converting the current vector into trigrams, and converting each of these trigrams into a 3-bit integer representation.
-This integer representation then specifies the state of the middle number in the following time-step.

 For example, given the rule '01111000' above, the trigram '000' would produce a '0' in the position below the middle position of the trigram, while